Curbing HIV Through Combination Prevention Programs in Botswana

 The BCPP study has demonstrated key components towards eliminating HIV in Botswana include vital partnerships that are focused on technical excellence, commitment from the national government, enhanced quality testing, and cold supply chain development through procurement.
 Best practices from the study may also serve as excellent examples to other developed and resource challenged nations with high HIV prevalence.
 Reaching an AIDS-free generation by stemming the epidemic in Botswana may be a reality in years to come.

-For this and more HIV/AIDS resources from ASM please visit https://asm.org/Resource-Pages/HIV-AIDS-Resources.
+For this and more HIV/AIDS resources from ASM please visit our AIDS Resources page.